psych-ds/psych-DS/README.md

 [OpenCanvas](https://docs.google.com/presentation/d/1GQUpUPL3dHGc-Eb_3dL6WcXnA4hXpUanjAc8jUp16S0/edit?usp=sharing) - a basic definition/roadmap for the project (constructed for the Mozilla Open Leaders workshop and open for comment!)

+[Psych-DS mailing list](https://groups.google.com/forum/#!forum/psych-data-standards) - Discussion on building the specification starts here!
+If we identify a discrete task/topic, it moves to the:

+[Projects Page](https://github.com/mekline/psych-DS/projects) - The Projects page of the repository organizes the open issues we're working on into some categories.
+If you'd like to jump right in to contributing, this is the place to look.

 # Roadmap

 We are starting to track project goals and milestones (aka ways to [get involved!](#how-to-get-involved)) in the [Issues](https://github.com/mekline/psych-DS/issues) section of this repository.